jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) modify the requirement:
   (c) impose conditions:
   (d) withdraw the requirement.
+(2AAA) Despite subsection (2), if a notice of requirement relates to a wastewater network or a stormwater network (as those terms are defined in section 5 of the Water Services Act 2021), and an infrastructure design solution applies and is being relied upon, the territorial authority—
+  (a) must not recommend any conditions that are contrary to the requirements of the relevant infrastructure design solution; and
+  (b) must recommend that conditions are imposed on the designation that are no more or less restrictive than is necessary to comply with the infrastructure design solution.
 (2A) However, if the requiring authority is the Minister of Education or the Minister of Defence, the territorial authority may not recommend imposing a condition requiring a financial contribution (as defined in section 108(9)).
 (3) The territorial authority must give reasons for its recommendation under subsection (2).